TinoTonic/REDCap-SDTM-automation/README.md

 Example 3.1.
 SDTM:IT.SUPPDM.TESTCD.MARISTAT

+## 💡 Features To Be Added

+✒ Annotated CRF script non dependant of the external module "Annotated PDF"

+✒ Possibility of recording both the TESTCD as well as the TEST description in the REDCap Field Annotation to further optimize the dataset programming.

+- SDTM:IT.(domain name).(variable name).(test code).(test description);

 ## 📌 References

 [1] Yamamoto K, Ota K, Akiya I, Shintani A. A pragmatic method for transforming clinical research data from the research electronic data capture (REDCap) to Clinical Data Interchange Standards Consortium (CDISC) Study Data Tabulation Model (SDTM): Development and evaluation of REDCap2SDTM. *Journal of Biomedical Informatics*.
 2017;70:65–76. https://doi.org/10.1016/j.jbi.2017.05.003